almost-matching-exactly/DAME-FLAME-Python-Package/docs/_documentation/documentation/user-guide/user-guide-input-requirements.md

 ### Example of Acceptable Binning

-In research incorporating infant births, gestation time could be binned and used in `DAME-FLAME`.
+In research incorporating infant births, gestation time could be binned and used in `DAME-FLAME` as an observational covariate.
 Classifications of gestational age are well established norms adhered to in obstetric publications.  *Early term* is considered 37 0/7 weeks of gestation through 38 6/7 weeks of gestation, *full term*  is 39 0/7 weeks of gestation through 40 6/7 weeks of gestation, etc. The American College of Obstetricians and Gynecologists and the Society for Maternal-Fetal Medicine endorse and encourage these categories.

 ###### Reference
 [ACOG Committee Opinion No 579: definition of term pregnancy](https://journals.lww.com/greenjournal/Fulltext/2013/11000/Committee_Opinion_No_579___Definition_of_Term.39.aspx)

 ### Input Format Example

-The `DAME-FLAME` package requires input data to have specific format.
+Below, we provide an example of the format that the `DAME-FLAME` package requires input data to be in.
 The input data can be either a file, or a **Python Pandas Data Frame**.
-However, all covariates in the input data should be categorical covariates, represented as an *integer* data type.
-If there are continuous covariates, please consider regrouping.
-In addition to input data columns, the input data must contain (1) A column indicating the outcome variable as an *integer* or *float* data type, and (2) A column specifying whether a unit is treated or control (treated = 1, control = 0) as an *integer* data type.
+All covariates in the input data should be categorical covariates.
+If there are continuous covariates, we only recommend users regroup the data if they are sure they are doing so in a way that is typical of their research question.
+In addition to input observational data columns, the input data must contain (1) A column indicating the outcome variable as an *integer* or *float* data type, and (2) A column specifying whether a unit is treated or control (treated = 1, control = 0) as an *integer* data type.
 There are no requirements for input data column names or order of columns.
 Below is an example of input data with n units and m covariates.

 *Column-name / unit-id*  | x_1 | x_2 |...| x_m | outcome | treated